johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-12-22-azure-static-web-apps-dynamic-redirects-azure-functions/index.md

 What's happening here?
 Well, we're using the `ufo` package to parse the URL which we grab from the `x-ms-original-url` header.
 We then look for a match in our `redirects.js`, which is a _big_ list of potential redirects.

-If we finds a match, we redirect based upon that match.
+If we find a match, we redirect based upon that match.
 Otherwise we redirect to the custom 404 screen in our app.
 And we include the original URL in the query string for visibility.
 (With this in place, any unhandled redirects should show up in Google Analytics etc.)

 ## Consuming the Azure Function from our Azure Static Web App